Malaysia defends Myanmar envoy's meeting with junta after backlash

-KUALA LUMPUR, April 8 (Reuters) - Malaysia on Thursday defended a meeting between its ambassador to Myanmar and a representative from the military government, after criticism that it was recognition of the junta amid a brutal crackdown on protesters.
+KUALA LUMPUR (Reuters) - Malaysia on Thursday defended a meeting between its ambassador to Myanmar and a representative from the military government, after criticism that it was recognition of the junta amid a brutal crackdown on protesters.

 Over 600 have been in killed by security forces in Myanmar since the junta seized power from the elected government of Aung San Suu Kyi on Feb.
 1.